zeecher/DPTRNS/README.md

 ###### pattern similarities:

-* Decorator Pattern -> Destinction: but in chain u can stop the execution any time at each chain
+* Decorator Pattern -> Destinction: but in chain u can stop the execution any time in the chain

 ---